-In parallel, in 2014 I was in Denmark at a Start-up weekend event.
+In 2014, while working for Aalborg University, Denmark, I was at a Start-up weekend event.
 I was fascinated by the idea of how to create a startup.
-Then I read the first “Lean startup” book by Erik Ries.
+Then I read the first startup book, “Lean startup” by Erik Ries.
 This is how my startup journey began.
-In 2015 I founded a startup in the IT field.
-We tried to do some things but it was hard, usually it’s harder with hardware than with software.
-Then we shifted to software and had some projects about shared games or training games.
+In 2015 I founded a startup in the IoT field.
+We tried to do some things, in the hardware space, but it was hard, usually it’s harder with hardware than with software.
+Then we shifted to software and had some projects about serious games or training games.

-Then I joined UiPath and it became the first unicorn of Romania.
+Then I joined UiPath and after a while it became the first unicorn of Romania.
 After leaving UiPath, I started to be more involved in the startup ecosystem around the university or how to help more students or researchers found a startup or a spin-off.
-I started the first spin-off at Innovation Lab which is the biggest accelerator here in Romania.
-We are looking for researchers with research that could be commercialized and we try to help them learn a little more about how to make a business plan, what an investor will look at if you want to go for an investment, how you can protect your intellectual property rights.
+I started the first spin-off track at Innovation Lab which is the biggest pre-accelerator university program here in Romania.
+We are looking for researchers with research that could be commercialized and we try to help them learn a little more about how to make a business plan, what an investor will look for if you want to go for an investment or how you can protect your intellectual property rights.
 Recently, I am more involved in the tech transfer or IP commercialization fields.
 I want to understand how I can help researchers and IP owners from the university to commercialize their research.

 Yes, you know what they say -when you teach something, you understand it better for yourself.
-Nowadays, there is a focus that universities should be a major player in the entrepreneurship ecosystem – by providing soft skills to future entrepreneurs or to future employees of startups.
+Nowadays, there is a focus that universities should be a major player in the entrepreneurship ecosystem – by providing soft skills to future entrepreneurs or to future startup employees.

 What can you share with us about the educational system in Romania – where is it now, where is it heading, what does it need?

-Our university system is pretty similar to the Bulgarian one.
-I recently went to Hungary and they also have similar problems, like there are not a lot of students that want to remain to teach.
+Our university system is pretty similar to most European ones.
+I recently went to Hungary, with the EELISA Unfolds project, and they also have similar problems, like there are not a lot of students that want to remain to teach.

-Most of the students go to the industry and that’s normal but we would like to have more students to stay in university and teach the future high grade teachers of engineering.
+Most of the students go to the industry and that’s normal but we would like to have more students to stay in university and teach to the future engineers.

-In Bulgaria and Romania universities have a lot of equipment.
-I have a 5G lab where we have the first 5G network in Romania, so startups could come and access it and try to do some implication on top of this, before thе 5G network reaches the market.
-So everything at the lab is in the experiment phase.
-People from the market could come and show their product by coming to the lab and trying their products based on 5G.
+In Romania universities have a lot of equipment.
+I have a 5G lab where we have the first 5G StandAlone network in Romania, so startups could come and access it and try to do some implementation on top of this, before thеir 5G product to get to the commercial network.
+So, everything at the lab is in the experiment phase.
+People from the market could come and show their product by coming to the lab and trying their 5G products.
 This is an example, I know that in universities we have chemistry labs, labs that are growing artificial skin and so on.
-If you have a good researcher, he could pattern or maybe he could spin it out to a company and the university would like to be more involved in the process.
-So these are some trends in this deck of technology and commercialization.
-Also for universities it is very hard to find skilled employees because usually in Romania universities are state owned universities so their budget is low and they don’t have high paying salaries like in the industry.
+If you have a good researcher, he could patent or maybe he could spin out a company and the university would like to be more involved in the process.
+So, these are some trends in this area of technology and commercialization.
+Also, for universities it is very hard to find skilled employees because usually in Romania universities are state owned universities, so their budget is low and they don’t have high paying salaries like in the industry.
 There are some NGOs here in Romania and some mini-initiatives that are trying to train professors to think more in an entrepreneur mindset so that they can propagate this mindset.

 How do you want to leave your mark in the educational system and can you share more about your current project, the Entrepreneurship Innovation and Future Technologies Lab, part of the Politehnica University in Bucharest?

 Тhе lab is usually used for internships in entrepreneurship.
 Some of my current projects are working on a new public policy on tech transfer, mainly understanding what are some shortcomings in the tech transfer now and how we can address this.
 Because at university level we don’t have or it’s very hard to attract tech transfer specialists.
-We did a study on how we can do this or what research Romanian government can put aside through these European programs like Recovery and resilience plan or some structure plans so that we can increase the value of technology transfers in the universities.
-As for that the universities would have more impact in terms of patterns and patents that could be commercialized not just as patents that are sitting on a shelf so nobody is using them.
+We did a study on how we can do this and what budgets are available through these European programs like Recovery and Resilience plan or some Structural Funds so that we can increase the value of technology transfers in the universities.
+So that the universities would have more impact in terms of patents and patents that could be commercialized not just as patents that are sitting on a shelf so nobody is using them.

-In September between 19 – 22nd, I am a co-organiser of Entrepreneurship for educators.
-Together with the Romanian government, the University of Bucharest and an association that I am leading called “Education and entrepreneurship” we manage to bring Romania Babson College, one of the best colleges in the US on entrepreneurship education, to teach 40 Romanian professors from universities in the country how to think as an educator in terms of entrepreneurship and how to teach entrepreneurship.
-I try to teach everybody that Romania needs atech transfer fund to fund this gap between research and commercialisation.
+In September between 19 – 22nd, I am a co-organiser of Entrepreneurship for Educators program.
+Together with the Romanian American Foundation, the University of Bucharest and an association that I am leading called “Education for entrepreneurship association”.
+We manage to bring to Romania Babson College, one of the best colleges in the US on entrepreneurship education, to teach 40 Romanian professors from 14 universities in the country how to think as an educator in terms of entrepreneurship and how to teach entrepreneurship.
+I try to be an advocate that Romania needs a tech transfer fund to fund this gap between research and commercialisation.
 Usually, VC funds in Romania and all over the world are not investing in this research-to-technology-ready market gap.
-With the money from the Recovery and the resilience plan or others.

-Procesio is a no code, low-code, full-code platform.
+PROCESIO is a no code, low-code, full-code platform.
 It’s an integration platform as a service.
-Before you had a pen and a paper and you had to interconnect everything with them..
-Now, you have digital tools for everything – CREM, CRAM, Gmail, your invoice system, your financial system and so on.
+Now, you have digital tools for everything – CRM, ERP, Mail, your invoice system, your financial system and so on.
 It’s not easy to share data between them, usually people do it manually.
-Procesio wants to decrease the matter of work by being a platform that can integrate multiple digital platforms so that your employees can do more creative jobs than just moving data from one tool to another.
+PROCESIO wants to decrease this manual work by being a platform that can integrate multiple digital platforms so that your employees can do more creative jobs than just moving data from one tool to another.

-I joined Procesio because I really liked the team there and they are building a product from scratch.
-It takes a lot of courage to build your own product and I am trying to help them to understand their users, attract more users, add relevant content to the newsletter to increase our user base or make this user base more committed to the platform.
+I joined PROCESIO because I really liked the team and they are building a product from scratch.
+It takes a lot of courage to build your own product and I am trying to help them understand their users, attract more users, generate relevant content for the newsletter to increase our user base or make this user base more committed to the platform.

 How do you keep improving your skill set to evolve as a teacher, developer, and investor?
 And what skills should one have for each of these “hats”?

 I have the general skill to be curious and read a lot.
-I am subscribed to multiple newsletters that are showing me some trends about what people invest in on a global level and how the economic situation influences the valuations and so on.
+I am subscribed to multiple newsletters that are showing me trends about what people invest in on a global level and how the economy is doing.